lightbend/config/README.md

 You can run these from the sbt console with the commands `project simple-app` and then `run`.

+In brief, as shown in the examples:

+ - libraries should use a `Config` instance provided by the app, if any, and use `ConfigFactory.load()` if no special `Config` is provided.
+Libraries should put their defaults in a `reference.conf` on the classpath.
+ - apps can create a `Config` however they want (`ConfigFactory.load()` is easiest and least-surprising), then provide it to their libraries.
+A `Config` can be created with the parser methods in `ConfigFactory` or built up from any file format or data source you like with the methods in `ConfigValueFactory`.

 ## Standard behavior

 The convenience method `ConfigFactory.load()` loads the following